From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Taxonomy of Text Watermarking

 \section{Taxonomy of Text Watermarking}

 To help researchers navigate the field of text watermarking, we cluster various techniques and methods based on key commonalities.
-For this categorization, we focus on \emph{application-driven intentions, evaluation data sources, watermark addition methods, and adversarial attacks against these methods}.
-In our taxonomy creation, we allow techniques to fall into multiple categories to create a hierarchical organization of the field.
-For example, if a technique uses a specific method to add watermarks (like modifying punctuation) and is evaluated using a certain type of data source (like social media text), it can be placed in both categories: watermark addition methods and evaluation data sources.
-We do this to allow researchers to see how different techniques relate across multiple dimensions, making it easier to navigate the field.
+For this categorization, we focus on \emph{intentions that are application-driven, data sources for model evaluation, watermark addition methods, and method-specific adversarial attacks}.
+In our taxonomy creation, we allow techniques to belong to multiple categories and show how different techniques relate across multiple dimensions, making it easier to navigate the field.